linkerd/website/linkerd.io/content/blog/announcing-linkerd-2-6.md

 flowing between any two pods, deployments, or namespaces.
 (Particularly useful since Linkerd [encrypts all meshed HTTP traffic by default](https://linkerd.io/2019/04/16/announcing-linkerd-2.3/)!)
-In Linkerd 2.5, we ensured that tap opeyed Kubernetes RBAC restrictions; the addition of 2.6 headers brings us one step closer to our vision of a complete "tcpdump for microservices"--if tcpdump obeyed fine-grained access control, that is.
+In Linkerd 2.5, we ensured that tap obeyed Kubernetes RBAC restrictions; the addition of 2.6 headers brings us one step closer to our vision of a complete "tcpdump for microservices"--if tcpdump obeyed fine-grained access control, that is.